semierendonmez-commits/datafall/README.md

 # datafall

-a waterfall binary sonification instrument for monome norns. load any file — code, images, PDFs, archives, anything — and hear its raw data as sound while watching its binary structure scroll across the screen.
+waterfall binary sonification for norns. load any file — code, images, PDFs, archives, anything — and hear its raw data as sound while watching its binary structure scroll across the screen.

 ---